 How big was the first cruise ship compared to modern cruise ships?

 Prinzessin Victoria Luise‘s hull was 52.2 feet wide (15.9 m) by 407.5 feet long (124.2 m).
 She measured 4,409 gross register tons (GRT).

-If you compare Prinzessin Victoria Luise to Royal Caribbean’s Symphony of the Seas, the largest cruise ship currently in operation at 228,081 GRT, you could fit fifty-one of her inside!
+If you compare Prinzessin Victoria Luise to Royal Caribbean’s Wonder of the Seas (the largest cruise ship currently in operation at 236,857 GRT), you could fit almost fifty-four of her inside!

 Where did the first cruise ship sail?

 Originally, the plan for the Prinzessin Victoria Luise was to kick off with a 135-day grand world cruise for her maiden voyage.

 The very first cruise ship would have left Hamburg on August 28, 1900, sailing eastbound around the world until she reached San Francisco.
 At that point, the passengers would disembark, travel by train across the United States, and return to Hamburg by ocean liner.

 In 1900 construction on the Panama Canal hadn’t yet begun (that started a few years later in 1904) and sailing around the southern tip of South America would have added weeks to the journey.

 A second group of passengers would embark at San Francisco and cruise in the reverse direction back to Hamburg.

 But, neither world cruise ever sailed.
 Apparently, a strike at the shipyard delayed construction, and the Prinzessin wasn’t completed until December of that year.